Neurodiversity Navigators at Bellevue College

-Our mission is to provide access services for autistic students that lead to successful academic outcomes while providing educational opportunities that increase self-knowledge in the areas of executive functioning, self-regulation, social interaction, self-advocacy and career preparation; and to actively promote a campus wide environment of inclusion and understanding of students, faculty and staff with neurological differences.
+Our mission is to provide educational opportunities to increase self-knowledge that lead to successful academic outcomes in the areas of executive functioning, self-regulation, social interaction, self-advocacy, and career preparation, along with advocacy and access services for neurodivergent students; and to actively promote a campus and community environment of inclusion and understanding of students, faculty and staff with neurological differences.

-Understanding one’s social interaction style; Join a campus club if desired; Make friends on campus if desired, Work in a group
+Understanding one’s social interaction preferences and strengths; Join a campus club if desired; Make friends on campus if desired, Work in a group

 Handle changes to schedule and/or plans; Think of solutions to problems; Handle feelings in order to be able to continue class and class work, and achieve personal goals

-- Career Preparation class each quarter (as part of a nine-course series) with other ASN students (credits and topics vary – come to Information Session for more detail or inquire.)
+Career Preparation class each quarter (as part of an eight-course series) with other program students (credits and topics vary – see below and come to Information Session for more detail or inquire.)

-See our Prospective Students page to learn more.
+See our Future Students page to learn more.

 Information Sessions (watch information videos on this page)